Error

 Which demonstrates that we prioritise environmental opportunities and risks in an appropriate way.

-We reduced our waste
+We minimised our waste

 We stimulated local economies